Japanese JLPT Grammar Point

 Key Takeaways

-• It can be used with nouns, verbs, and in negative contexts.
+• It's used with nouns, verbs, adjectives, and interrogative words.

 Quick Recap Quiz